 Officer fatally shot in Colorado; manhunt underway for suspects, reports say

-An Adams County, Colo. police officer who was shot in Thornton Wednesday night has died, and a manhunt is underway for as many as two suspects, reports said.
+An Adams County, Colo. police officer who was shot in Thornton on Wednesday night has died, and a manhunt was underway for as many as two suspects, reports said.

 One suspect was in custody, Denver7 News reported, citing a law enforcement source.